firebotQL/CompAInion/README.md

 6. Adding a dark mode.
 7. Introducting authentication to support task 3.
 8. Fix if any website waits on the input when modal is open/popped up it should disable all other inputs on the page.
+9. Figure out how to deploy to vercel also needs to include node_modules in the build while deploying.

 Feel free to tackle any of these tasks and submit a pull request.
 Or raise any feedback in the issues section.
 I appreciate your collaboration!